Combating methamphetamine trafficking: 2011 Federal report

 Tags: crime, drugs, law

-Read the National Office of Drug Control Policy report "Use of High Intensity Drug Trafficking Area Funds to Combat Methamphetamine Trafficking" (PDF).
+Citation: "Use of High Intensity Drug Trafficking Area Funds to Combat Methamphetamine Trafficking", Office of National Drug Control Policy, 2011, PDF.